Cryptocurrencies in Europe: Estonia

 Estonia published its AML Bill as early as 2018.
 According to the Organization for Economic Cooperation and Development (OECD), Estonia's tax policy is one of the most competitive in the world.
 There is no income tax in this jurisdiction, therefore funds received through ICOs are not subject to it, and Bitcoin and altcoins are not subject to VAT.

-France

-Government policy appears to be supportive of crypto, if it would be possible to regulate.
-In March 2020, the Central Bank of France began to study the topic of CBDC, in May it sold securities for the digital euro, and in September 2020, France announced the launch of CBDC based on the Tezos blockchain.
+As of 2021, 55% of all crypto currency service providers in the world are registered in Estonia according to the Estonian Financial Intelligence Unit (FIU) (Rahapesu Andmebüroo (RAB)).
+On 25 March 2024, the United States Treasury imposed sanctions against the Estonia-based Timur Evgenyevich Bukanov (Тимур Евгеньевич Буканов) associated Bitfingroup OÜ.

 Spain

 In Spain, there is no specific virtual currencies' legislation, except for the law approved in July 2021 on preventing and fighting tax evasion.

+Austria

+Investors were cautioned by the Financial Market Authority (FMA) that cryptocurrencies are risky and that FMA does not monitor or control virtual currencies, including bitcoin or any cryptocurrency trading platforms.